moveit/moveit.ros.org/_posts/2023-05-03-google-summer-of-code-participants.md

 [V Mohammed Ibrahim](https://www.linkedin.com/in/ibrahiminfinite/) ([Github](https://github.com/ibrahiminfinite)) is a robotics software engineer.
 He will be working on improved realtime control with MoveIt Servo.
 He will be mentored by Andy Zelenak and Sebastian Castro.

 [Mohamed Raessa](https://www.linkedin.com/in/mohraessa/) ([Github](https://github.com/Robotawi)) is a robotics R&D engineer with Avatarin inc. He has a Ph.D. in robotic manipulation from Osaka University, Japan.
 His project is focused on  improvements to the `pick_ik` solver.
-He will _also_ be mentored by Andy Zelenak and Sebastian Castro.
+He will be mentored by Sebastian Castro and Stephanie Eng.